LEAVE A COMMENT – CLICK THE CLOUD ABOVE

 Many people were surprised at the decision.
 The tornado most certainly would have received an F5 rating on the old Fujita Scale, but the new Enhanced Fujita scale has different and somewhat more stringent rating standards.
 It is important to note the differences between the Fujita Scale and the Enhanced Fujita Scale, as the Tuscaloosa tornado likely lies squarely in between the two categories.

-Below are aerial damage photographs that follow the tornado’s path of destruction through Tuscaloosa.
-Particular attention is payed to the areas where EF5 damage may have occurred.
+Below are aerial damage photographs that follow the tornado’s path of destruction from Tuscaloosa to suburban Birmingham.
+Particular attention is paid to areas where EF5 damage may have occurred.

 Click on each photo to enlarge.

 As the tornado entered the heavily urbanized southwest side of Tuscaloosa, it devastated two large apartment complexes and caused seven fatalities.
 A dozen buildings were leveled at the Rosedale Community (bottom left), and a section of the Charleston Square Apartments (top right) was flattened, hurling two college students to their deaths.
-Perhaps the most impressive footage of the tornado was captured by Ever Duarte – from his apartment just north of the black roofed building at top center.
+Perhaps the most impressive footage of the tornado was captured by Ever Duarte from an apartment immediately out-of-frame at top center.

 A high concentration of fatalities occurred in the Cedar Crest neighborhood, where large, well-built homes were completely flattened.
 Forest Lake (visible to the left) may have provided the tornado a brief respite from ground friction.